top of page

 Rabbi Joel Levy is with us on one or two shabbatot a month.
 On other weeks, lay members of the community will give a d'var Torah.
 Lay members also lead most of our services and do all the leyening (Torah reading), with the support of Chazan Jacky Chernett, whose resonant alto voice and vast knowledge of nusach (traditional melodies) make our services beautiful and poignant.

 While we cherish the traditional services, we also believe in innovation.
-For instance, periodically we hold musical kabbalat Shabbat services, open-air Shabbat morning services, and meditative shacharit services.
+For instance, periodically we have held musical kabbalat Shabbat services, open-air Shabbat morning services, and meditative shacharit services.
 New ideas are always welcomed.

 Are there opportunities to get involved?